thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/widget-actions.md

         title: 'Click on a cell in the "temperature" column for any device to perform an action;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-11-pe.png
-        title: 'You are navigated to a state where the temperature value of the selected device is displayed;'
+        title: 'A popup window will appear with detailed information about the temperature of the selected device.'

 on-cell-click-4:
     0: